Process & Challenges

 • Venues were not included if found in only one source.
 For example, Ewen lists "Gus Edwards Music Hall" which could not be found in any other publications

 • For the first iteration of this map, a field for venue types was not added (vaudeville, broadway, burlesque, cinema, minstrel, etc.) as the venues were constantly evolving or hosting multiple forms of entertainment simultaneously.
-This may be reevaluted for future iterations of this project.
+This may be reevaluated for future iterations of this project.

 • The display name chosen for each venue is the latest name used.
 Previous names are listed for each venue as well.